Alejandro-Fuste/NodeJS_README/develop/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the undefined license.

 ## Contributing